 Citizen participation is an integral part of the Consolidated Plan & Annual Action Plan planning process, as it ensures goals and priorities are defined in the context of the community's needs and preferences.
 In addition, the citizen participation process provides a format to educate the community about the City's federal grant programs.
-To this end, Salt Lake City solicited involvement from a diverse group of stakeholders and community members during the development of the 2020-2024 Consolidated Plan.
-A comprehensive public engagement process included a city-wide survey (including 2,000+ respondents), public hearings, public meetings, one-on-one meetings, stakeholder committee meetings, task force meetings, Salt Lake City internal technical committee meetings, and a public comment period.
-In total, over 4,000 residents participated in providing input into the Consolidated Plan.
-The City received input and buy-in from residents, homeless service providers, low-income service providers, anti-poverty advocates, healthcare providers, housing advocates, housing developers, housing authorities, community development organizations, educational institutions, transit authority planners, City divisions, and departments, among others.
+To this end, Salt Lake City solicited involvement from a diverse group of stakeholders and community members during the development of the 2025-2029 Consolidated Plan.
+A comprehensive public engagement process included a city-wide survey (including 600+ respondents), public hearings, public meetings, one-on-one meetings, stakeholder committee meetings, Salt Lake City internal meetings, and a public comment period.
+In total, over 2,000 residents participated in providing input into the Consolidated Plan.
+The City received input and buy-in from residents, homeless service providers, low-income service providers, anti-poverty advocates, healthcare providers, housing authorities, community development organizations, educational institutions, transit authority planners, City divisions, and departments, among others.

-For this 2024-2025 Annual Action Plan, AAP engagement efforts were combined with efforts to engage the residents of Salt Lake City for the development of a new 5-year Housing Plan.
+For this 2025-2026 Annual Action Plan, AAP engagement efforts were combined with efforts to engage the residents of Salt Lake City for the development of the new 5-year Housing Plan.
 The survey was designed in a way to provide information that was useful for both efforts.
 A mix of electronic surveys, in person surveys were conducted to receive input on how federal funding could be prioritized.
 The survey was offered in English and Spanish.
-A total of 340 responses were received.
+A total of 600+ responses were received.
 For more information on the citizen participation efforts, refer to the AP-10 Consultation section.
 The full Engagement Report is also included as an attachment.